mariogeiger/vignesh-recipies/01-puris.md

 - knead it, the dough should be a bit firm
 - portion the dough into golf ball sized spheres
 - flatten it with a rolling pin
-- heat up oil and deep fry it
+- heat up oil and deep fry it (one can use sunflower oil)

 (if you put the flattened dough in a tawa instead of oil it is roti)